dineshkoilada/dsa/patterns/13_bit_manipulation/README.md

 | Generating all subsets    | O(2^n)          | O(1)             |

 **How to derive these complexities:**
-- **Time Complexity:** Bitwise operations are constant-time.
+- **Time Complexity:** Bitwise operations are constant-time; subset generation is exponential.
-- **Space Complexity:** Bitwise manipulations don't require additional space.
+- **Space Complexity:** Bitwise manipulations are space-efficient.

 ---